sourcegraph/handbook/content/ce/engaging-other-teams.md

 After you file the Github issue, alert the relevant engineering team you did so in Slack.
 Keep it simple and always provide 1) a brief description of what you need, 2) link to the Github issue, and 3) the context around timeline (for example: it's okay to look at this tomorrow or later in the week).

-When posting in Distribution team's Slack channel, @ mention the [on-call dev](../engineering/distribution/index.md#support-rotation) (not the team @ group -- while we use the @ group for all other engineering teams, most of our help requests go to Distribution, so they have a support rotation to help let the team have more focus time)
+When posting in Distribution team's Slack channel, use @distribution-support to contact the the [on-call dev](../engineering/distribution/index.md#support-rotation) (not the team @distribution group -- while we use the @ group for all other engineering teams, most of our help requests go to Distribution, so they have a support rotation to help let the team have more focus time)

 ### Defects